jiangdunchun/jiangdunchun.github.io/blogs/A_Simple_MR_Application_about_Digital_Twins_and_It's_Great_Expectation.md

 But it is still far from my destination.
 This framework still hasn't applied to a big program contains tens of thousands of data sources, whose characteristics of high-density throughput and computation might need to be resolved by using distributed system.
 And it also hasn't made maximum use of the history data.
 I plan to add an artificial intelligence module to this system for real-time diagnosis and prediction based on these history data.

 Engineering is a teamwork.
-Thanks to all members of this program:
+Thanks to all members of this program, who are all from WHUT:

 1. Zhou Yifan

 2. Wan Lei

 3. He Guoqing